Chapter 4

 star V861 Sco, or the object LMC X-3.

-disk along the rotation axis occurs jets of
+blac holes from accretion disk along the rotation axis occurs jets

-relativistic particles to the surrounding space (obr.4.31).
-Due
+of relativistic particles are ejected into the surrounding space

-to their geometric arrangement and some of their properties, the
+(obr.4.31).
+Due to their geometric arrangement and some of their

-accretion disks around the black holes of stellar masses resemble
+properties, the accretion disks around the black holes of stellar

-much more massive distant quasars and radiation-active nuclei of
+masses resemble much more massive distant quasars and

-an object observed in our galaxy is the binary source SS 433 with
+observed in our galaxy is the binary source SS 433 with an

-an orbital period of 13 days, whose secondary compact component
+orbital period of 13 days, whose secondary compact component has

 gas jets at speeds up to 0.26c.

-relativistic particles come from here, it is probably a black
+from there, it is probably a black hole.

 Binary systems of gravitationally coupled

 black holes.
-Precipitation and fusion of black holes and neutron
+Collisions and fusions of black holes and neutron

 stars .